adoniadeutschland/AdoniaAudioSamples/ReadMe.md

 # Adonia Audio Samples

-A Shopware 6 PLugin for adding Audio Samples to products
+A Shopware 6 Plugin for adding Audio Samples to products.

 ## Installation: